gear-foundation/academy/docs/02-substrate-id/polkadot-js.md

     ![Add Account](/img/02/polkadot-add-account.png)

-4. Save the seed phrase in a safe place using the security advice at the beginning of this article.
+4. Save the seed phrase in a safe place using the security advice at the beginning of this guide.

-    Specify the name of your account and a strong password for making transactions.
+    Specify your Polkadot.js account name and provide a password to facilitate secure transaction processing.
 Click "Add the account with the generated seed".

     ![Account Details](/img/02/polkadot-account-details.png)